Creighton4Good/C4G-Program-Documents/governance.md

 Creighton4Good is Creighton University’s open source software development lab, governed collaboratively by faculty and students.
-This manual defines governance processes, roles, and accountability structures to ensure the lab operates transparently, ethically, and in alignment with the University’s Jesuit mission.
+This manual defines governance processes, roles, and accountability structures to ensure the lab operates transparently, ethically, and in alignment with the University’s mission.

 # 1. Governance Overview
 Creighton4Good operates under a shared governance model combining faculty oversight with student-led project management.
 This approach balances educational mentorship with authentic open source participation.